 How will Mellon decide which artists and/or organizations will receive these Monuments Project grants?

-The Monuments Project will unfold in deep collaboration with historians, artists, architects, memory workers, theorists, archivists, activists, and technologists along with nonprofit organizations, grassroots community organizers, scholars, and others who have laid the critical foundations for recent conversations and who have long interrogated the politics of race, public space, and memorialization.
+The initiative will unfold in deep collaboration individuals: historians, artists, architects, memory workers, theorists, archivists, activists, and technologists, and in communities along with nonprofit organizations, grassroots organizers, municipalities, and other agencies who have laid the critical foundations for conversations and who have interrogated the politics of race, public space, and memorialization.

 Is the Monuments Project an open call for proposals?

-What is the deadline for submitting an application to the Monuments Project?
+What is the deadline for applying to the Monuments Project?

 There is no deadline as this is not an open call for proposals.